The Best Ice Cream In NYCFor a scoop of something cold, here’s where to go.

 Caffe Panna became an instant NYC classic for a reason.
-The quality of their ingredients (like whipped cream made from imported Italian cream and fresh fruit from the Greenmarket in Union Square) and the range of flavors make this place stick out from any standard ice cream shop.
-There are almost no simple options here, so expect to walk away holding an accessorized cup of pistachio fig affogato or an almond Oreo sundae that’s loosely based on Italian tri-color cookies.
+The quality of their ingredients (whipped cream made from imported Italian dairy, fresh fruit from the Union Square farmer’s market), and the range of weekly-rotating flavors make this place our go-to spot for a special treat.
+There are almost no simple options here, so expect to walk away from the walk-up window holding an accessorized cup of pistachio fig affogato or an almond Oreo sundae loosely based on Italian tri-color cookies.

-We only recently learned that Eddie’s Sweet Shop is the oldest ice cream parlor in New York City—but, in retrospect, this makes sense.
-With its chandeliers, vintage wallpaper, and pharmacy-like candy counter, this place looks as though it hasn’t changed in the past 90 years.
-In the 1950s, people probably came here and thought, “How quaint.”
-More importantly, this Forest Hills spot serves big scoops of dense, classic ice cream flavors.
-Their Banana Royal is a massive pile of ice cream topped with whipped cream and sprinkles, and it’ll make you feel as if you’re in elementary school and you just won a spelling bee.
+Eddie’s Sweet Shop is the oldest ice cream parlor in New York City, and it looks the part, with chandeliers, vintage wallpaper, and a pharmacy-like candy counter.
+Even in the 1950s, people probably came to this Forest Hills spot and thought, “How quaint.”
+The ice cream is old-fashioned too: big, dense scoops of classic flavors like chocolate and vanilla chip.
+If you enjoy a sundae, the Banana Royal is a massive pile of ice cream topped with whipped cream and sprinkles, and it’ll make you feel as if you’re in elementary school and you just won a spelling bee.

-We don’t hand out awards for ice cream names, but if we did, Sugar Hill Creamery’s A$AP Rocky Road would probably receive some sort of recognition.
-It’s stuffed with hazelnuts, marshmallows, brownies, and graham crackers, and it’s exactly what you want all over your face on a warm day in Harlem.
-Or, if you prefer, you can also get some peach cobbler, blueberry cheesecake, or strawberry ice cream with basil and lemon curds.
+We don’t hand out awards for ice cream names, but if we did, Sugar Hill Creamery would probably receive some sort of recognition for flavors like Buggin’ Out, a malted vanilla ice cream with chocolate-covered Rice Krispies and raspberry coulis that is exactly what you want all over your face on a warm day in Harlem.
+Or you might prefer this neighborhood kid magnet’s peach cobbler, blueberry cheesecake, or strawberry with basil and lemon curd ice creams.
 Flavors change depending on the season, so check their website to see what’s available.

 photo credit: Giulia Verdinelli

 There’s something about a hot pastry-type thing paired with cold ice cream that gives us an instant hit of serotonin, which is why we love Taiyaki.
 There are a few locations around the city, but the one in Chinatown is our favorite.
-You can either get a signature taiyaki or build your own.
-We’re big fans of the “Straight Outta Japan” combo, which comes with a matcha/hojicha soft serve twist served in a red bean taiyaki cone garnished with rainbow mochi and a wafer cookie.
+You can either build your own combination or get a signature taiyaki, like “Straight Outta Japan”, which comes with a matcha-hojicha soft serve twist, served in a red bean taiyaki cone and garnished with rainbow mochi and a wafer cookie.

-This popular spot on the LES has some of the most unique gelato flavors in the city, and we’ve yet to try one we didn’t like.
-Sure, you can get a really good basic stracciatella or dark chocolate situation here, but we highly recommend branching out.
+This popular spot on the LES has some of the most unique gelato flavors in the city, and we’ve yet to try one we haven't liked.
+Sure, you can get a really good basic hazelnut or dark chocolate here, but we highly recommend branching out.
 Anything that leans a little savory (cheddar cheese, beet) or spicy (pink peppercorn, tarragon) is a good bet.

 This spot originally gained popularity as a destination for highly creative ice cream flavors, and that’s still what they do best.
 It would be a waste to wait in line for their classic varieties, which are good but not exceptional.
-Instead, come to Morgenstern’s if the idea of salted egg yolk pineapple or cardamom lemon jam ice cream sounds up your alley.
+Instead, come to Morgenstern’s if the idea of raspberry black sesame or cardamom lemon jam ice cream sounds up your alley.

 photo credit: Kenny Yang